ahsan-storm/game-viewer/README.md

 Open the cloned project and run `npm install` to download the required dependencies

 ### Run Project
 Run `npm start`.
-This will run the project on `http://localhost:3000` by default
+This will run the project on `http://localhost:3000` by default.
+Make sure you have followed the above steps, and have applied one of the solutions for setting up `cors-proxy`

 ### Lint Code
 Run `npx eslint src` to lint everything inside `src` directory